kubedb/docs/docs/guides/redis/scaling/horizontal-scaling/overview.md

 ## How Horizontal Scaling Process Works

-The following diagram shows how KubeDB Enterprise operator scales up or down `Redis` database components.
+The following diagram shows how KubeDB Ops Manager scales up or down `Redis` database components.
 Open the image in a new tab to see the enlarged version.

 <figure align="center">
   <img alt="Horizontal scaling process of Redis" src="/docs/images/day-2-operation/redis/rd-horizontal_scaling.svg">